Rangers vs. Tigers Player Props Betting Odds

-Player props are available for Marcus Semien and Spencer Torkelson, among others, when the Texas Rangers host the Detroit Tigers at Globe Life Field on Monday at 8:05 PM ET.
+Those looking to place a player prop bet can find odds for Marcus Semien, Spencer Torkelson and others in the Texas Rangers-Detroit Tigers matchup at Globe Life Field on Tuesday at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!